Sandy593/Covid19_Forecast/README.md

 ## 🎯 **Conclusion**

 ✅ Future waves are possible but will likely be less severe & more predictable.
 ✅ Vaccination, early detection, and treatments will remain critical in mitigating impact.

+✅ Vaccination, early detection, and treatments will remain critical in mitigating impact.
 ---